-El Cortez Hotel Downtown Las Vegas is situated on Fremont Street East District.
-It is right in front of the famous red shoe and the neon dancing lady. – I believe that this sign was there since the beginning of Las Vegas times. :)
+Not sure if the El Cortez Hotel Downtown Las Vegas was first on the Fremont Street East District, or the Red shoe was.
+The famous red shoe and the neon dancing lady are just in front of the hotel and I believe that these signs were there since the beginning of Las Vegas times. :)

 El Cortez Hotel Downtown Las Vegas is the heart of Fremont Street East